igeniusai/sdag/docs/user_guide/08_configurations.md

 max-concurrency = 10
 ```

-The corresponding `.sdag.toml` will simply be:
+The equivalent `.sdag.toml` will simply be:

 ```toml
 dag-dir = "my_package/workflows"